• Home

 Validation of strain loading through use of loading assembly designed specifically for project requirements.

-Often During Strain measurement, A test load or other method of of setup validation is performed.
+Often During Strain measurement, a test load or other method of of setup validation is performed.
+On bridges this typically means rolling a locomotive or suitably weighted flat bed truck over the area of interest.

-At times, a specific loading assemblies are developed, fabricated and used as part of site activities in order to provide a dataset with known values.
+At times, where loads are unknown or a test load is not able to be placed on the area of interest, a specific loading assembly is developed, fabricated and used as part of site activities in order to provide a dataset with known values.

 • callan@pyramideng.com.au